 Federal law at 42 U.S.C.
-602(a)(26)(B) allows domestic violence victims and others with good cause the opportunity to request a waiver from cooperating with child support requirements if the health or safety of parent or child(ren) would be put at risk by the disclosure of such paternal information.
+602(a)(7) allows domestic violence victims and others with good cause the opportunity to request a waiver from cooperating with child support requirements if the health or safety of parent or child(ren) would be put at risk by the disclosure of such information.